bellingcat/auto-archiver/README.md

 [A Google Service account is necessary for use with `gspread`.](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account) Credentials for this account should be stored in `service_account.json`, in the same directory as the script.

+[ffmpeg](https://www.ffmpeg.org/) must also be installed locally for this tool to work.

 A `.env` file is required for saving content to a Digital Ocean space, and for archiving pages to the Internet Archive.
 This file should also be in the script directory, and should contain the following variables:

 ```